casperyonel/mvp/README.md

 Summary: I want to build a monopoly-themed website for a metaverse land investment dao.
 The homepage will explain the business model and the IDO page will have a whitelist signup.

+Pages:
+- Home (via clicking on logo)
+- Leaderboards
+- How To Play
+- Blog
+- Discord
+- IDO Whitelist

 Core features:
 - IDO Whitelist page with bonding pop out, user input address and added with info on pricing
 - Above includes ranking system based on referrals